checkly/docs.checklyhq.com/site/content/docs/private-locations/proxy.md

 ---
 title: Using HTTP proxies
-weight: 53
+weight: 56
 menu:
   resources:
     parent: "Private Locations"
+cli: true
 ---

 If you are operating our [Checkly Agent](/docs/private-locations/private-locations-getting-started/) behind an HTTP proxy, for example in an enterprise environment, you can use an outgoing proxy for all check traffic.
 We recommend using the following setup.

+{{< info >}}
-> Note you can also define a proxy for management traffic from your private location to the Checkly API where we ingest
-> your telemetry and management events.
+Note you can also define a proxy for management traffic from your private location to the Checkly API where we ingest your telemetry and management events.
 See [the environment variables available to the Checkly Agent container](/docs/private-locations/checkly-agent-guide/#checkly-agent-environment-variables)
+{{< /info >}}

 ## Setting an HTTP proxy for your Private Location